rama-student/WPM-Pervasif/README.md

   - Jumper clip
 - Assemble all the component as shown in Figure.1
 - Connect ESP32 to your PC
-- Copy and paste all code in blablabla.c to the ArduinoIDE
+- Copy and paste all code in vmonitor2.ino to the ArduinoIDE
 - In the ArduinoIDE change the WiFi SSID & password to your WiFi SSID & Password
 - Compile the program
 - Check serial monitor to make sure everything is working correctly